danielsaidi/DocumentKit/README.md

-## Demo Application

-The `Demo` app lets you explore the library and how to customize a `DocumentGroup`.

 ## Support my work

 You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].